What’s It Like To Date An Only Child? I Texted My Exes To Find Out

 Advertisement

 So, the fact that I’m independent doesn’t just come from being an only child.
-Ronald Riggio, Ph.D. and professor of leadership and organisational psychology at Claremont McKenna College, tells me: “Molly, we call that ‘rationalisation.’
-It is human nature and basic psychology for people to try to rationalise and explain their behaviour, and make excuses.
+Ronald Riggio, Ph.D. and professor of leadership and organizational psychology at Claremont McKenna College, tells me: “Molly, we call that ‘rationalization.’
+It is human nature and basic psychology for people to try to rationalize and explain their behavior, and make excuses.
 There are many, many environmental factors that make us who we are.
 Birth order might have some impact, but it is likely small.”

 Still, my independence — whether it comes from my parents or my only childhood — can pose a problem.